-Course Objectives: The paper is divided into Unit I, comprised of any three Shakespearean plays, and Unit II, comprised of any three non-Shakespearean plays, with the general objective of familiarizing students with the rich dramatic history of the age.
+Course Objectives: The paper is divided into Unit I, comprising of any three Shakespearean plays, and Unit II, comprised of any three non-Shakespearean plays, with the general objective of familiarizing students with the rich dramatic history of the age.
 Needless to say, certain plays are natural conglomerates, certain plays are seminal to our understanding of the popularity of Renaissance drama across time and space.
 The shifting trends of staging and criticism sometimes play a role in the choice of play texts but our objective is also to make our students aware of the history of transmission of these texts as well as performance history.

 Our Department had legendary teachers of Renaissance drama in the past, no doubt reflecting the strong tradition of Shakespearean studies in Bengal.
 Another objective of the course is to incorporate the study of landmark productions, especially local adaptations.
-The plays call for student performances, being of the nature of plays-in-performance.